codio/tutorial_yo_angular/README.md

 **By Addy Osmani, James Cryer & Pearl Chen with Annotation Tutorial by Codio**

-In this code lab, you build a fully functional application using Yeoman and AngularJS.
-The sample app provides a brief look at some Yeoman, Grunt and Bower features.
+In this code lab, you build a fully functional  web application from scratch with the help of [Yeoman](http://yeoman.io/).
+You'll also use features from [Grunt](http://gruntjs.com/) and [Bower](http://bower.io/).
+The sample app will be written in [AngularJS](https://angularjs.org/).

 Take a look at the image below.
 You can see the Codio IDE with